13 Cognitive Biases that Impact Your Service Blueprint

 Irrational Escalation (Sunk Cost Fallacy)

-This logical fallacy is when people rationalize increased investment in a decision, based on the amount of prior investment, even if there’s evidence that the decision was wrong.
+Sunk Cost Fallacy is a logical fallacy when people rationalize increased investment in a decision, based on the amount of prior investment, even if there’s evidence that the decision was wrong.
+“Investment” is not just financial, but may be time or materials, anything with value.

 Why Does Irrational Escalation Apply to Stakeholders?